Deepika-Bunga/System-Performance-Monitor/README.md

 # 🖥️ System Performance Monitor 🚀

-A real-time system monitoring tool that tracks **CPU, RAM, and Disk usage** dynamically.
+A Python based real-time system monitoring tool that tracks **CPU, RAM, and Disk usage** dynamically.
 The data is displayed in an **interactive graph**, and a final report is saved as an image.

 ## 📌 Features
 ✅ **Real-time Monitoring** – Continuously tracks **CPU, RAM, and Disk usage**.